 Structural movement

 Repair category 1

-Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Notes The property has been affected by previous movement.
+Within the limitations of the inspection there was no evidence to suggest that this is ongoing, but repair works may be advisable.
+Please see 'Main walls'.